reportportal/docs/src/md/src/ManagementBoard/AllUsersPage.md

 To add a user on the "All Users" page, perform the following steps:

-1. Login into Report Portal instance as Administrator.
+1. Login into ReportPortal instance as Administrator.

 2. Navigate to the Management Board -\> "All users" page.